karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/testing-entra-app-registration-process-using-terraform).

-If you're looking to secure your applications, Microsoft Entra ID ( aka.
-Azure Active Directory) is a good option.
+If you're looking to secure your applications, Microsoft Entra ID (aka.
+Azure Active Directory) is a great option.
 However, registering apps manually can pose several challenges.
 As your organization expands and the number of applications grows, managing them manually can become time-consuming and increase the risk of inconsistencies between them.

 A more efficient alternative is to use Infrastructure as Code (IaC) tools, such as Terraform.
 Terraform allows you to manage your Entra apps in a more predictable way.
 Moreover, you can seamlessly integrate Terraform with a CI/CD process, further automating the registration process.

 Terraform already has an official Entra provider written by Microsoft itself (https://registry.terraform.io/providers/hashicorp/azuread/latest).
-In this post, I want to explore its capabilities when we need to register multiple apps that interact with each other.
-To put it to the test, I'll try to construct a fairly common scenario and see how it behaves.
+In this post, I want to explore its capabilities, and I'll attempt to construct a fairly common authorization scenario.
+To achieve this, I'm going to register multiple apps on Microsoft Entra ID and have them interact with each other using a couple of different OAuth2 authorization flows.

-> _This post has been created using the Terraform provider for Microsoft Entra version **2.45.0**.
-Keep that in mind because when you read this post, there might be a new version that contains some breaking change._
+> _This post has been written using the version **2.45.0** of the Terraform provider for Microsoft Entra ID.
+Keep in mind that when you read this post, there might be a more recent version available, and certain resources may have undergone changes or experienced breaking modifications._

 # **Scenario Details**

-The scenario we're going to build is the following one:
+The scenario we're going to build in this post is the following one:

 - **Payments API**
-  - Exposes 2 scopes:
+  - It exposes 2 scopes:
-    - _payment.write_ scope.
-It requires admin consent to be used.
+    - A ``payment.write`` scope.
+It requires an admin consent to be used.
-    - _payment.read_ scope.
+    - A ``payment.read`` scope.
   - It has 2 app roles:
-    - A _Reader_ role.
+    - A ``Reader`` role.
+It can be assigned to both users and applications.
-    - An _Admin_ role.
+    - An ``Admin`` role.
+It can be assigned to both users and applications.

 - **Bookings API**
   - Consumes the Payments API through a **Client Credentials** flow.
-    - Acquires an access_token from the Entra `/token` endpoint and utilizes it to gain access to the Payments API.
+    - Acquires an access token from the Entra `/token` endpoint and uses it to gain access to the Payments API.
-  - Has the Payments API _Reader_ Role assigned.
+  - It has the Payments API ``Reader`` Role assigned.

 - **FrontEnd SPA**
-  - A Single Page Application.
-    - Utilizes an **Authorization Code flow with PKCE** to obtain an access token and uses it to access the Payments API.
+  - A Single Page Application that utilizes the **Authorization Code flow with PKCE** to acquire an access token and make calls to the Payments API.
-  - The FrontEnd SPA app is granted permission only to request the `payment.read` scope.
+  - The FrontEnd SPA app is granted permission only to request the `payment.read` scope from the Payments API.

 - **User Permissions**
-  - Two users are registered on my Entra ID:
+  - Two users are registered on my Microsoft Entra ID tenant:
-    - John.
-    - Jane.
+    - John and Jane.
   - Jane holds a `Reader` role in the Payments API app.
   - John possesses an `Admin` role in the Payments API app.

-# **Scenario Diagrams**
+# **OAuth2 Authorization diagrams**

-The following diagrams shows the authorization flows we're going to implement.
+The following diagrams shows the authorization flows we're going to implement in this post.

-- **The Bookings API uses a Credentials Flow to acquire an access token from Microsoft Entra ID, utilizing it to invoke various methods within the Payments API.**
+- **The Bookings API uses a Client Credentials Flow to acquire an access token from Microsoft Entra ID, utilizing it to invoke various methods within the Payments API.**

 ![testing-entra-with-terraform-client-credentials](/img/testing-entra-with-terraform-client-credentials.png)

-- **The FrontEnd SPA uses an Authorization Code flow with PKCE to acquire a token from Microsoft Entra ID,utilizing it to invoke various methods within the Payments API.**
+- **The FrontEnd SPA uses an Authorization Code flow with PKCE to acquire a token from Microsoft Entra ID, utilizing it to invoke various methods within the Payments API.**

 ![testing-entra-with-terraform-auth-code-flow](/img/testing-entra-with-terraform-auth-code-flow.png)

-# **1. Configure the Microsoft Entra provider**
+# **1. Configure the Microsoft Entra ID Terraform provider**

-> **_As of today (11/15/2023), the Terraform provider for Microsoft Entra still has its former name: ``azuread``.
-It is expected that at some point in the future, it will be renamed to Entra._**
+> **_As of today (11/18/2023), the Terraform provider for Microsoft Entra ID still has its former name: ``azuread``._**

-The first step is to configure the Terraform Provider.
+The first step is to configure the Terraform Provider for Microsoft Entra ID.

 There are multiple ways to setup the ``azuread`` Terraform provider.
 It supports a number of different methods for authenticating to Entra:

 - Using the Azure CLI.